stancl/tenancy-docs/source/docs/v3/quickstart.blade.md

 ## Trying it out {#trying-it-out}

-Now we visit `foo.localhost` in our browser and we should see a dump of the users table where we see some user.
+Now we visit `foo.localhost` in our browser, replace `localhost` with one of the values of `central_domains` in the file `config/tenancy.php` as modified previously.
+We should see a dump of the users table where we see some user.
 If we visit `bar.localhost`, we should see a different user.